nmeripo/darkknowledge/docs/CONTRIBUTING.md

-# Contributing to The Merlot Theme
+# Contributing to The Articles

 Hi there!
 We're thrilled that you'd like to contribute to The Merlot Theme.
 Your help is essential for keeping it great.